Hokai_Rangi_Housing

 Hōkai Rangi

-Hōkai Rangi represents a new strategic direction for the Department of Corrections to work alongside the community and whānau.
-It purposely takes advantage of good things that are already happening in the community and addresses the chronic housing needs of vulnerable prison populations.
+Hōkai Rangi represents a new strategic direction for the Department of Corrections, focusing on collaboration with the community and whānau.
+This initiative builds on existing community strengths and addresses the chronic housing needs of vulnerable prison populations.

-The home of Hōkai Rangi and Housing First is the trusts community response to work with the Department of Corrections to safely transition Māori from prison back into their community of choice.
+As the home of Hōkai Rangi and Housing First, He Korowai Trust works alongside the Department of Corrections to safely transition Māori from prison back into their community of choice, offering essential support for successful reintegration.

-Any government ministry or community agency including Iwi can make a referral to Hōkai Rangi.
-The staff member who completes the referral will act as a referral advocate during the safety needs assessment process.
-Referrals may take up to 3 days.
+Any government ministry, community agency, or Iwi can make referrals to Hōkai Rangi.
+The staff member who completes the referral will act as an advocate during the safety needs assessment process.
+Referrals may take up to three days to process, and we may request additional information to complete the assessment.

 Who is involved?